About Ozone

 Why it Matters

-Ozone has serious health impacts, accounting for 489,000 deaths globally.
+Ozone has serious health impacts, accounting for 470,000 deaths globally.
 Because COPD typically takes many years to develop, older adults — and countries with aging populations — suffer the highest burden.
+In the last two decade, the disease burden of ozone has increased by more than 50%, from 261,000 deaths in 2000 to 470,000 deaths in 2023.

 Ozone pollution is also connected with climate change.
 Warmer air causes ozone to form faster.
 In some instances, this means that extreme heat, especially in urban environments, can result in more poor air quality episodes.
 Ozone is also a greenhouse gas and contributes to warmer temperatures on a global scale.